rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 ```

 and rewrite it in parameterized form.
-The decorator will have three distinct parameter, and each parameter will take on four values.
+The decorator will have three distinct parameter, and each parameters, let's simply call them `a`, `b`, and `c`, will take on four values.

 ```python
 # the parameterized form of `test_inequality_unparameterized`